The Awful German Language

 The Germans do not seem to be afraid to

-choose.
+they choose.
 That is wise.
-But in English, when we have used a word a couple of
+But in English, when we have used a word a couple

-times in a paragraph, we imagine we are growing tautological, and so we are
+of times in a paragraph, we imagine we are growing tautological, and so

 There are people in the world who will take a great deal of trouble to point out the faults in a religion or a language, and then go blandly about their business without suggesting any remedy.
 I am not that kind of person.
 I have shown that the German language needs reforming.
 Very well, I am ready to reform it.
 At least I am ready to make the proper suggestions.
 Such a course as this might be immodest in another; but I have devoted upward of nine full weeks, first and last, to a careful and critical study of this tongue, and thus have acquired a confidence in my ability to reform it which no mere superficial culture could have conferred upon me.